pegi3s/auto-p2docking-docs/source/modules_3_active_and_passive_sites_selection.rst

 - If the number of 1 is greater than or equal to the number of 0 and the number of 1 is greater than the number of 2, the site is labelled as 1.
 - If the number of 2 is greater than or equal to the number of 0 and the number of 2 is greater than the number of 1, the site is labelled as 2.

-Then, if the number of active sites is lower than that specified in consensus_active_min_number then a single method is chosen to create the list of active and passive sites.
-The chosen method is the one showing the highest number of active sites.
+If the number of active sites is lower than that specified in consensus_active_min_number then the method that shows the highest number of 1 is chosen to create the list of active and passive sites.
 If, as the result of this operation, there are more active sites than the number specified in consensus_active_max_number, the below conditions are applied as well.
 If in the consensus there are more active sites than the ones specified in consensus_active_max_number, then a new consensus is calculated based on two methods only (those specified in consensus_preferred_1 and consensus_preferred_2).
 If this option still produces more active sites than the number specified in consensus_active_max_number, then, if there are two consecutive active sites, the second one is not considered.
 If this procedure still produces more active sites than the ones specified in consensus_active_max_number, then a random set of active sites is chosen from the consensus produced in the previous step, to fulfil the condition imposed by consensus_active_max_number.
-It should be noted that if the conditions imposed by consensus_active_min_number and consensus_active_max_number is not met based on the original consensus procedure, and if the cport_like and consensus modules are invocated again in the pipeline, the whole procedure will be repeated based on the previous methods plus the new ones (please note that the results of the previous cportlike invocation are used).
+It should be noted that if the conditions imposed by consensus_active_min_number and consensus_active_max_number are not met based on the original consensus procedure, and if the cport_like and consensus modules are invocated again in the pipeline, the whole procedure will be repeated based on the previous methods plus the new ones.
 If the condition is, however, met, no action is taken when invoking again the cport_like and consensus modules.
 If there are fewer active sites than the ones specified in consensus_critical_active_number, then, the ligand being processed is no longer considered when running the remaining modules of the pipeline.

 Example:
 consensus_preferred_1=psiver.csv
 consensus_preferred_2=scriber.csv